Logiqx/gpx-ideas/docs/extensions/gpx_ico/README.md

 - Two different icon styles that can be referenced by the `<type>` element of `<wpt>` / `<trkpt>` / `<rtept>`.
 - A single file format (PNG) just like the example 1, but more than one image format may be specified.
 - The sizes of icons are optional, but can be stated explicitly.
 Explicit sizes are probably quite desirable for applications supporting icons.
 - The anchor points / hotspots are unique to each icon style.
-All images in the same path / folder will share the same anchor point / hotspot.
+All images in the same path / folder share the same anchor point / hotspot.

 For example, pushpin icons have an anchor point / hotspot which is towards the bottom-left of the icon, right at the sharp point.